 In this course, students acquire, manipulate and create digital imagery by utilizing the basic tools and techniques for pixel based imagery.
-They use digitizing devices such as cameras and scanners to acquire images and learn to manipulate and control the technical aspects of the digital image.
+They further enhance their imagery by integrated pre-existing work with newly created work.
 In addition, they format images for various purposes and media destinations while exploring the creative possibilities that pixel-based imagery provides.